 With over a decade of experience advocating solely on behalf of injured workers for Ford & Wallach, Analisa Swan is a passionate, committed advocate for individuals seeking benefits through the California workers’ compensation system.

-Ms. Swan is proud to serve as an elected Assembly District Delegate to the California Democratic Party (“CADEM”) for AD 44 (AD 43 prior to redistricting) Laura Friedman's district), elected Democratic National Committee (“DNC”) Biden delegate for CA 30 (CA 28 prior to redistricting) Adam Schiff’s district); and as the elected vice president of political, legislative, and endorsement for the Glendale Democratic Club.
+Ms. Swan is proud to serve as an elected Assembly District Delegate and Executive Board member to the California Democratic Party (“CADEM”) for AD 44 (AD 43 prior to redistricting) Laura Friedman's district; elected Democratic National Committee (“DNC”) Biden delegate for CA 30 (CA 28 prior to redistricting) Adam Schiff’s district; and as the elected Vice President of political, legislative, and endorsement for the Glendale Democratic Club.
 She is an appointed Vice Chair of the CADEM Resolutions Committee.
 Ms. Swan is an Ex-Officio member of the Los Angeles County Democratic Party (“LACDP”), also known as the Los Angeles County Democratic Central Committee.
 She is an Executive Board member of the Democratic Party of the San Fernando Valley (“DPSFV”) affiliated through the Glendale Democratic Club.
 Ms. Swan was honored by LACDP at the Franklin & Eleanor Roosevelt Awards 2021 as a Democrat of the Year for AD 43.
 In 2022, Ms. Swan was honored by DPSFV at the Truman Awards as a Volunteer of the Year for the Glendale Democratic Club.
 In 2023, she was honored as Member of the Year for the Los Angeles Stonewall Democratic Club.
 Ms. Swan was awarded DPSFV’s 2023 Roz Teller Volunteer of the Year Award.
-She was honored to receive the award in recognition of volunteering and outstanding grassroots activism.
+She was honored to receive these awards in recognition of volunteering and outstanding grassroots activism.

 In 1999, Ms. Swan graduated from the University of Southern California (“USC”), cum laude, with a Bachelor of Science degree in business administration and a minor in international relations.
 She is a member of the Beta Gamma Sigma (business honor society), Golden Key National Honor Society, Blackstonians Pre-Law Honor Society, Alpha Lambda Delta (freshman honor society), and Dean’s List.